mapbox/deprecated-stacker-of-worlds/README.md

   If no output is provided, stdout is used.

 Options
-  --pretty, -p    Write JSON within line breaks and indentation.
+  --pretty, -p    Write JSON with line breaks and indentation.

 Example
   stacker-of-worlds ./foo.geojson ./stacked/stacked-foo.geojson --pretty